otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 The advent of short-read sequencing technologies has revolutionized the study of genomic variation, leading to complete genomes of both model and non-model organisms.
-In addition, the long-standing dream of biologists of having complete genomic information from numerous individuals from different populations - both in the lab and wild, has become a possibility for a variety of ecological and evolutionary studies, leading to the field of population genomics.
+In addition, the long-standing dream of biologists of having complete genomic information from numerous individuals from different populations - both in the lab and wild - has become a possibility for a variety of ecological and evolutionary studies, leading to the field of population genomics.

 Until just a few years ago the goal of acquiring complete genomic information from